 Beverly Seckinger grew up in Laramie, Wyoming, and graduated from the University of Wyoming in 1981.

 Seckinger is also a founding member of the university's Institute (formerly Committee) for Lesbian, Gay, Bisexual and Transgender Studies, and since 1993 has served as director of the annual Lesbian Looks Film & Video Series.
-Before joining the Media Arts faculty in 1991, she worked as a freelance producer in Philadelphia, and spent four years in Morocco, first as a Peace Corps Volunteer, and later as a literacy researcher.
+Before joining the UA faculty in 1991, she worked as a freelance producer in Philadelphia, and spent four years in Morocco, first as a Peace Corps Volunteer, and later as a literacy researcher.

-Seckinger's previous videotapes include Mommie Queerest, a comic short about mother/daughter conflicts over gender socialization; Bottoms Up and Alice Unplugged, experimental satires on lesbian life in the 90's, both co-directed with Joyan Saunders; Planet in My Pocket, a critique of consumer multiculturalism; and Letter From Morocco, a personal documentary about neo-colonial relations.
+Seckinger's previous films include Mommie Queerest, a comic short about mother/daughter conflicts over gender socialization; Bottoms Up and Alice Unplugged, experimental satires on lesbian life in the 90's, both co-directed with Joyan Saunders; Planet in My Pocket, a critique of consumer multiculturalism; and Letter From Morocco, a personal documentary about neo-colonial relations.

 Her work has been screened at international festivals in the US, Europe, Canada, Australia and Latin America.
 Seckinger was the recipient of a Media Arts Fellowship for 2002 from the Arizona Commission on the Arts.